Cooperative data-driven modeling: Introduction

 \section{Introduction}

 Machine learning permeated almost every scientific discipline \citep{shanmuganathan2016artificial, wuest2016machine, schmidt2019recent}, and Solid Mechanics is no exception \citep{bessa2017, capuano2019smart, thakolkaran2022nn}.
 With all their merits and flaws \citep{karniadakis2021physics}, these algorithms provide a means to understand large datasets, finding patterns and modeling behavior where analytical solutions are challenging to obtain or not accurate enough.
-Focusing on plasticity modeling, its path-dependency posed a specific machine learning challenge that was recently addressed using recurrent neural networks, where time (or pseudo-time) can be naturally incorporated \citep{mozaffar2019}.

-Since then several research groups proposed new neural network architectures and solved increasingly complex plasticity problems \citep{zhang2020using, abueidda2021deep, saidi2022deep,bonatti2022cp}.
-A similar trend is ongoing in other fields within and outside Mechanics \citep{liu2019deep, peng2021multiscale, khalil2017learning,dutting2019optimal}.
-Simultaneously, the scientific community is experiencing strong incentives to adhere to open science, with vehement support from funding agencies throughout the World to share data and models according to FAIR principles (Findable, Accessible, Interoperable and Reusable) \citep{wilkinson2016fair,draxl2018nomad,jacobsen2020fair}.
-There is also a clear need for end users to reuse these models and data.
+This work introduces the concept of cooperative data-driven modeling by highlighting the importance of continual or lifelong learning and exemplifying it in Solid Mechanics.
+Without loss of generality, the examples provided in this article pertain to using neural networks to create constitutive models from synthetic data \cite{bessa2017}, but the proposed strategy is based on a general method introduced by the authors in the Computer Science community \cite{dekhovich2022continual}, so it is applicable to many other fields that can also benefit from cooperative data-driven modeling.